top of page

 The salute has an additional purpose.
 It is evidence of respect for authority.
 In the Army, an officer does not determine his own authority nor just assume as much of it as he feels he should have; his authority is prescribed and becomes his duty and responsibility whether or not he likes it.
 In saluting, you acknowledge respect for the position and authority of the officer who holds that position.

-You are required to salute all commissioned officer, both male and female, of the Army, Navy, Marine Corps, and Coast Guard, and members of the Army and Navy Nurse Corps, and all warrant officers and flight officers.
+You are required to salute all commissioned officers, both male and female, of the Army, Navy, Marine Corps, and Coast Guard, and members of the Army and Navy Nurse Corps, and all warrant officers and flight officers.
 It is customary to salute officers of United Nations when you recognise them as such.
-Do not salute non-commissioned officers or petty officers.
+Do not salute enlisted men, non-commissioned officers or petty officers.
+Holders of the Medal of Honor require a salute, regardless of rank.

 Make your salute smart and snappy.
 A half-hearted, sloppy salute gives you away as a raw recruit.
 Remember your dislike of a half-hearted handshake!
 The same principle applies to the salute.